L4DK/IT-Supporter/PowerShell/AdminTeamsRunner/README.md

 Streamlined Workflow and Enhanced Productivity AdminTeamsRunner empowers you to optimize your workflow and enhance your productivity.
 By simplifying the execution of administrative tasks during Microsoft Teams calls, you can focus on the conversation while maintaining control over your system's configuration.

+Get Started with AdminTeamsRunner

+To use AdminTeamsRunner, follow these simple steps:

+Prerequisites
+Move the executable file: Move the executable file of the program you want to run to a folder without spaces or whitespaces.

+Open PowerShell terminal: Open a PowerShell terminal in the script folder.

+Instructions
+Execute the command: In the PowerShell terminal, run the following command: